There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 Since bonded leather is plastic-based, it isn’t as flexible as natural leather.
 Also, since the natural fibers are not exposed, this type of leather cannot be treated and conditioned like natural leather.

-When the material is exposed to frequent flexing, as from sitting and moving around furniture, the bonded leather begins to separate from it’s backing.
+When the material is exposed to frequent flexing, such as sitting and moving around furniture, the bonded leather begins to separate from its backing.
 Over time, it begins to flake and peel away.
-This creates a visually unappealing piece, as literal pieces of the upholstery fall off.
+This creates a visually unappealing piece, as literal upholstery pieces fall off.
 The color of the surface is no longer uniform, and the underlying layers of the material become exposed.

 Bonded Leather Quality

-Bonded leathers a generally lower-quality leather.
+Bonded leathers are generally lower-quality leather.
 This is mostly since it is not a natural leather material, instead it is a synthetic leather material with some natural leather grains and fibers mixed in.

 Over a relatively short period of time (about 2-4 years), bonded leather begins to crack, flake, and break down.
-When considering furniture or personal accessories, this is a relatively short time to have a piece or leather good.
+When considering furniture or personal accessories, it is relatively short to have a good leather piece.

-As a balance, bonded leather goods are generally lower cost than natural leather goods.
+As a balance, bonded leather goods are generally cheaper than natural leather goods.
 It mainly comes down to preference and budget.
 A less expensive bonded leather item can be repurchased every few years, or a more expensive natural leather item can be purchased once and last for decades.

 When making a decision about what type of leather item to buy, let’s take a look at how others compare.